Local Database Connection

 As above, ensure your lapis container is running before trying to connect to the database.

-7. Give your connection a name (for example, local lapis)
+All Databases - Give your connection a name (for example,

 You’re done!
 Now you can browse the database connection directly from VSCode.
 Just click the elephant icon, then expand the connection you made earlier.